top of page

 The Story We Tell on Anzac Day and The One We Rarely Speak About

-It is a story of courage, of mateship, of sacrifice.
-It is told in dawn services and echoed in silence.
-It lives in old photographs, in medals carefully kept, in names carved into stone.
-It is a story we have learned well and one we return to each year with reverence.
+On Anzac Day, we gather around a story.
+It is a story of courage, mateship, and sacrifice.
+We hear it in dawn services and feel it in silence.
+It lives in old photographs, in medals carefully kept, and in names carved into stone.
+This is a story we have learned well.
+Each year, we return to it with reverence.

 And perhaps that is where the story becomes most human.

+The waiting.
+The not knowing.
 The holding of possibility, both good and devastating at the same time.

-It lives in the spaces between communication.
-In the silence between updates.
-In the way everyday life continues - school runs, work deadlines, conversations - while something much larger sits just beyond reach.
+For those who love them, uncertainty takes a different shape.
+It lives in the spaces between communication, in the silence between updates, and in the way everyday life continues - school runs, work deadlines, and conversations - while something much larger sits just beyond reach.
 And yet, life does continue.

 But much of the strength people call upon in real life is quieter than that.
 It is the cup of tea made with trembling hands.
 It is getting children ready for school after a restless night.
-It is answering “I’m fine” when the honest answer is far more complicated, but the day still needs to be lived.
+It is answering “I’m fine” when the honest answer is far more complicated, yet the day still needs to be lived.

 It is not always glamorous, but then again, most meaningful things rarely are.
 Perhaps this is the part of the Anzac story we do not speak about enough.
 Not because it is less important, but because it is harder to name.
 It is not a single act.
 It is not a moment of recognition.
 It is a sustained way of being.

-A way of waking up each day and stepping into whatever that day holds, without certainty about what tomorrow might bring.
+This way of being involves waking up each day and stepping into whatever that day holds, without certainty about what tomorrow might bring.
 There is something deeply human in that.
-We like to believe that strength comes from clarity from knowing what we are facing, from having a plan, from understanding the outcome.
+We like to believe that strength comes from clarity—from knowing what we are facing, from having a plan, and from understanding the outcome.

 But often, strength looks more like this:

-Living well while not knowing.
+• Living well while not knowing.

-Showing up while carrying unanswered questions.
+• Showing up while carrying unanswered questions.

-Holding both hope and fear without allowing either to completely take over.
+• Holding both hope and fear without allowing either to completely take over.

-On Anzac Day, we remember those who served, those who sacrificed, those who did not return.
+On Anzac Day, we remember those who served, those who sacrificed, and those who did not return.
 And we should.
 But perhaps we can also widen the lens, just slightly.

+Let’s include those who waited.
+Those who worried quietly.
+Those who kept life moving forward in the background of uncertainty.
 Those who returned and found that the story did not simply end when they came home.

-Because resilience, if we are honest, is rarely a dramatic moment, it is lived.
+Because resilience, if we are honest, is rarely a dramatic moment; it is lived.
+It is not always visible.
+It is not always spoken about.
+More often, it is found in the ordinary acts of continuing.

+Continuing to care.
+Continuing to connect.
 Continuing to live, even when part of you is elsewhere.

 Comments